Does Goucher's program require an audition?

-Yes, there are many opportunities for students to perform, including performances with Goucher Repertory Dance Ensemble (fall and spring concerts), Chorégraphie Antique, senior concerts, student works, outreach.
+Yes, there are many opportunities for students to perform, including performances with Goucher Repertory Dance Ensemble (fall and spring concerts), Chorégraphie Antique, senior concerts, student works, and outreach.

 Do I have to be a dance major or minor to perform?

 No, you don't have to be a dance major or minor to perform.
 As long as you are enrolled in a dance technique class in the genre in which you are performing, during the semester you are performing in, you can audition.

 Why Goucher and not a conservatory?